kclowes/eth-tester/README.md

 Any `block_number` parameter will accept the following string values.

-- `'latest'`: for the latest mined block.
+- `'latest'`: for the latest included block.
-- `'pending'`: for the current un-mined block.
+- `'pending'`: for the current pending block.
 - `'earliest'`: for the genesis block.
 - `'safe'`: for the last block that has passed 2/3 of attestations post-merge.
 - `'finalized'`: for the last finalized block post-merge.